-The health service organisation has valid performance review processes that require members of the workforce to participate in performance reviews, identify training and development needs related to safety and quality, and incorporate information on these training requirements into the organisation's training system.
-However, at the time of review processes to ensure that performance reviews are routinely undertaken is not yet fully implemented Final Review
+The HSO has valid performance review processes that require members of the workforce to regularly participate in performance reviews, identify training and development needs related to safety and quality, and incorporate information on these training requirements into the organisation's training system.
+The was verified with review of Healthscope Policy 4.14 Performance Review and Development, staff files n=8 and interviews with staff.